Becoming a Missionary

 The most important factor for someone to become a missionary (sent-one) is their character; not their skillset.
 1 Timothy 3:1-3

-What have you already given up in order to become closer to Christ?
+What have you already given up in order to know Christ better?

-What new habits have you developed to become closer to Christ?
+What new habits have you developed in order to know Christ more deeply?

 In what areas do you lack integrity right now?